 Javi Requejo joins UCR as a program coordinator.
 He will be overseeing and interacting with the Walking Workout Club!
 He lives in Bethesda, Maryland.
 He moved here from Argentina when he was 11.
 Javi loves music, cars, movies and sports.
 He has been a Special Olympics athlete for 20+ years and has received many gold medals in swimming and basketball!
 As a result, he loves meeting and motivating people.

-Ms. Marianne Green comes to us as an Ignatian Corps Volunteer.
+Ms. Marianne Green comes to us as a volunteer!
 We're thrilled to have her in our therapeutic classes.
 She has extensive experience working with people with special needs and is very attentive and intuitive to the needs of our UCR adult members!
 We're excited Marianne will join our Weekend Enrichment / Respite Program.

 Certified Therapeutic Teachers